blynkkk/blynkkk.github.io/BlynkMainOperations.md

 We recommend sending data in intervals and avoiding [Flood Error](http://blynkkk.github.io/#troubleshooting-flood-error).
 For example, this [SimpleTimer Library](http://playground.arduino.cc/Code/SimpleTimer) is an Arduino library for timed events.
 Please read instructions inside this [example sketch](https://github.com/blynkkk/blynk-library/blob/master/examples/GettingStarted/PushData/PushData.ino#L30) for more details.

 SimpleTimer is included in Blynk's library.
-Here is how timed event are handled with it:
+Here is how it can work:

 ```cpp
 #include <SPI.h>